ImgBotApp/InternetNL/detail/web/tls/http-compression/verdict/good_en.md

-HTTP compression is not supported.
+Your web server does not support HTTP compression.